outdreamer/build-a-cure/docs/tasks/example_implementations.md

         - the output would be an approximation of meaning, allowing explanations like 'being female (variable value) increased probability (ratio of outcome among possible alternatives) of being prioritized (randomness structures like starting position as well as the concept of agency in filter structure) for access to survival tools (type of 'lifeboat') bc of less agency/responsibility/skills'

 ## solution automation workflow insight path examples

-	- solve problem by finding/generating/deriving solution structures like relevance (usefulness) with structures like efficiencies (usefulness through adjacence) in a problem system (like calculation efficiencies), then applying coordinating structures of those (like a sequence connected by coordinating inputs/outputs) as initial solution methods to refine with solution metric filters
-	- solve problem by changing structures (like position) of interface objects, like functions & variables
+	- solve problem by changing structures (like position & alignment) & relevant attributes (like complexity) of interface components, like functions & variables, using change optimizations (like adjacence), to find if updated structures fit the target structure

-	- use exclusively solution with known biases & error types so output can be corrected with logic from the associated solution type
+	- use only solutions with known biases & other error types so the output can be corrected with logic from the associated solution type to correct those errors, or only solutions that are different from solutions with known error types

-	- identify similar systems & solutions used to solve the problem in those systems, then convert & apply solutions from similar system to original system
+	- identify similar systems & solutions used to solve the problem in those systems, then convert & apply solutions from the similar system to the original system

 	- when generating solutions, identify:
-	      - contexts/cases/conditions that can filter it out
+		- contexts/cases/conditions that can filter out that solution
 	    - variables that can generate the most solutions
 	    - filters that can filter the most solutions
 	      - apply filters to solution space by solutions that are ruled out in fewest cases, best cases where solutions are less required or least probable cases

-    - generate solutions from problem statement using interface objects
+    - generate solutions from problem statement using interface components
       - core functions
       - mixes/changes of previous or abstract solutions
       - insight paths (break problem down, trial & error, etc)